TeriAnn's Guide to Aladdin Mantle Lamps

 Contents

-There is lots of good stuff being placed into this web site.
+There is lots of good stuff being placed into these Aladdin lamp web pages.
 Check back often as I add more lamp data.
 I have a minimal budget to pursue my hobby so I can not afford to go out and buy pristine condition lamps.
 Since much of this site is illustrated by lamps from my personal collection expect to see a lot of dents and finish flaws.
 These are the best I can find and afford.
 Since I have started this site others have helped out by sending me jpeg pictures of lamps I do not have for use in this site.
 I appreciate your help in adding to this web site.
 Thank you.

 Models of Aladdin metal lamps, descriptions, pictures and conjectures